SethSmigelski/jump-links-block/README.md

 * **Smart Sticky Controls:**  Includes a Top Offset setting to prevent the block from hiding behind your site's sticky header, and a Disable on Mobile strategy to prevent it from blocking content on small screens.

 * **Auto-Hide Title:** When using Sticky Positioning, the block title (e.g., "On This Page") automatically fades out and collapses once the block sticks to the top of the screen.
 This maximizes reading space while keeping the navigation links accessible.

+* **Active Link Indicator (ScrollSpy):** As your readers scroll through the content, the table of contents automatically highlights the link for the section they are currently reading, giving them instant context on their progress.

 ---